skatejs/types/README.md

 });
 ```

-Attributes are a great way to mix in functionality but lack the explicitness of tag names, or the <code>is</code> attribute.
+Attributes are a great way to mix in functionality but lack the explicitness of tag names, or the `is` attribute.
 Use attribute names when:

 - You have functionality that you want to declaratively mix-in to your element.
 - Your component won't conflict with other components on the same element.